astral-sh/ty/README.md

 uv run ty check src/main.py
 ```

-### First-party imports
+### First-party modules

+First-party imports refer to modules that import other modules from your project.
 By default, ty searches for first-party imports in the project's root folder or the `src` folder if it exists.
 If you use a different project layout, explicitly set the project's [`src.root`](https://github.com/astral-sh/ty/blob/main/docs/configuration.md#root).
 For example, if your project's code is in the `app` directory, like so:

 ```text
 example-pkg